 - Office hours: Available by appointment.
 Participants are encouraged to reach out via email to arrange a time for mentorship on reflection memos, diagnostics, or strategy briefs or any other subject of interest on politics, policies, and career development.

-Women, Peace and Security – From Policy to Action facilitated by Mme.
-Bineta Diop, CID Research Fellow (co-sponsored by the Carr-Ryan Center)
+Preventing Electoral Violence: Women, Peace and Security in Action facilitated by Mme.
+Bineta Diop, CID Senior Research Fellow

 - Location: Harvard Kennedy School, Rubenstein 429 – Perkins Conference Room